 It’s impossible to create a consistent and unified view of the world.
 The world is eventually-consistent and so is all real-world information.
 Truth exists at the edges of networks and propagates from there.
 Disagreements also arise and propagate.
 Social trust varies over time.
 Decisions must be made with incomplete and sometimes conflicting information.

 Like most distributed internet projects, InfoCentral promotes users’ control of their own information, with flexible control of data visibility through ubiquitous cryptography and reliable attribution through signing.
-InfoCentral promotes direct service models over the user-surveillance and forced-advertising models relied upon by nearly all proprietary websites and apps.
+InfoCentral promotes direct network service models over the user-surveillance and forced-advertising models relied upon by nearly all proprietary websites and apps.
+Unlike other projects, however, InfoCentral does not propose that everyone should use the same distributed network model. (ex.
+It has no dependencies on blockchains or DHTs.)
+By standardizing information first, users are free to switch among networks and software at will.

-Interaction patterns are declarative contracts for how shared graph data is used to accomplish things like sending a message, getting in line at a restaurant, conducting a secret ballot, bidding on an auction, collaboratively editing a document, or playing a game.
-Today, all of these sorts of interactions would need specialized software.
+Interaction Patterns are declarative contracts for how shared graph data is used to accomplish things like sending a message, collaboratively editing a document, engaging in a threaded discussion, conducting a secret ballot, bidding on an auction, making a reservation, or playing a game.
+Today, all of these sorts of interactions would need specialized software, like mobile apps.
 In the InfoCentral model, users can just grab a pattern, share it with participants, and start interacting.

-Anybody and any system can operate over the global data graph.
+Any user and system can operate over the global data graph.
 There is no need for custom web services as coordination points.
-Any sharable repository will do.
-Services are simply automated participants in interaction patterns.
-They might be a single trusted system.
+Any sharable data repository will do.
+Services are simply automated participants in Interaction Patterns.
+They might be a local centralized trusted system.
 They might be a Distributed Autonomous Organization living in a blockchain network.

 One size never fits all.
-Create both public and private networks that can be woven together seamlessly thanks to layerable data.
+The InfoCentral model promotes diverse public and private networks that can be woven together seamlessly thanks to layerable data and reliable referencing.

 InfoCentral is a next-generation internet engineering project and proposal.
-It combines Information-Centric Networking, persistent graph data models, functional programming, and core elements of the Semantic Web into a new software and internet architecture – one that is fundamentally decentralized and distributable, while also easier to secure.
+It combines Information-Centric Networking, persistent graph data models, declarative programming, and the best elements of the Semantic Web into a new software and internet architecture – one that is fundamentally decentralized and distributable, while also easier to secure.

-An information-centric internet is fundamentally more composeable, contextual, and collaborative.
+An information-centric internet and software ecosystem is fundamentally more composeable, contextual, and collaborative.
 Apps and sites are replaced by a fully integrated information environment and personalizable workspaces.
-The user is entirely free to adapt information and software to their needs, whether that user is human or AI.
+The user is free to layer and adapt information and software to their needs, whether that user is human or AI.

 InfoCentral has exciting practical applications for early adopters.
-However, it ultimately designs for a future that will increasingly be driven by forms of artificial intelligence, more collaborative social and economic patterns, and an expectation of universal technology interoperability.
+However, it ultimately designs for a future driven by practical forms of artificial intelligence, more collaborative social and economic patterns, and an expectation of universal technology interoperability.

 Current software and internet architectures no longer properly support our ambitions.
 The InfoCentral proposal comprises a vision and set of principles to create clean-slate, future-proof open standards for information management, software engineering, and Internet communication.
 While InfoCentral builds upon academic research, it is a practical engineering project intent on real-world results.